Best omakase restaurants in Singapore

 Image credit: @diet4what

-Teppei Japanese Restaurant is one of two omakase spots in Orchid Hotel, the other being Ryo Sushi.
-Here, they only do dinner omakase, and you’ll have to keep an eye on their Facebook page to find out when they release the slots for booking, and for last-minute seats.
+Teppei Japanese Restaurant is one of two omakase spots in the Orchid Hotel, the other being Ryo Sushi.
+Here, they only do dinner omakase, and you’ll have to keep an eye on their Facebook page to find out when they release the slots for booking and for last-minute seats.

 Website

-Teppei Japanese Restaurant is not a halal-certified restaurant.
+Teppei Japanese Restaurant is not a halal-certified eatery.

 Image credit: @thefoodchapter

 Before he opened his eponymous restaurant, Chef Kazuhiro Hamamoto was the face of Ki-Sho.
-Just last month, he won himself a Michelin star for Hamamoto, less than a year since the restaurant opened last October.
-Dining at Hamamoto is an experience—from the custom ceramic lacquerware to his very own house sake, hamamoto 7, which Chef Kazuhiro had a hand in creating—every element is specially designed for a harmonious meal.
+Since then, he’s earned himself a Michelin star for Hamamoto, less than a year after the restaurant opened.
+Dining at Hamamoto is an experience—from the custom ceramic lacquerware to his very own house sake, Hamamoto Private Label 7%, which Chef Kazuhiro had a hand in creating—every element is specially designed for a harmonious meal.

-There’s only one seating at each lunch and dinner session, so reservations are notoriously difficult to secure.
-The Hamamoto Lunch ($280++) is the only option at lunch, simply comprising a seasonal appetiser, dish, selection of nigiri sushi, and dessert.
-Choose from the Hamamoto Classic ($425++) or Hamamoto Experience ($550++) at dinner; since you’re holding this golden ticket, just go straight for the latter.
+There are only 12 seats at each lunch and dinner session, so reservations are notoriously difficult to secure.
+The Hamamoto Lunch ($280++) is the only option at lunch, simply comprising an appetiser, uni, seasonal dish, selection of nigiri sushi, and dessert.
+Choose from the Hamamoto Classic ($425++) or Hamamoto Experience ($550++) at dinner; since you’re holding this golden ticket, just go straight for the latter, which adds on a seasonal signature dish and soup.

 Address: 58 Tras Street, Singapore 078997